 In his epistle, Paul was addressing a schism which had developed in the Christian fellowships at Rome (ROMANS 11:18; 12:3, 10, 16, 18-21; 14:2-3, 10, 13-15, 20; 15:2, 5).
 He was first confronting some of the Jewish believers who had become put off with and even separated themselves from many of the Gentiles believers because these were not willing to observe many aspects of the Jewish law (ROMANS 2:1, 17-29, 27-28; 4:1-17; 8:2-6; 9:6-13, 30-33; 10:1-11, 19-21; 11:9-11; 13:8, 10).

 Following this, some of the Gentile believers had been ridiculing the weak faith of their Jewish brethren because of their strict observance of that same Jewish law, which these Gentiles deemed useless and unnecessary.
-Paul then had to remind these Gentiles not only of the special Jewish position but also how they themselves must not live a loose and lax life (ROMANS 3:1-2, 31; 6:1, 12-23; 7:12; 9:3-5; 11:1-5, 12-22, 25-32; 13:9, 12-14; 14:1, 21; 15:1, 8-12).
-As a result of this growing schism, some of the Jewish Christians refused to eat or fellowship with their Gentile brethren and the whole controversy was ripping the Church at Rome apart, which had been intended by GOD to be one unified fellowship (ROMANS 3:29; 4:9; 9:24; 10:12; 15:27).
+Paul then had to remind these Gentiles not only of the special Jewish position but also how they themselves must not live a loose and lax lifestyle (ROMANS 3:1-2, 31; 6:1, 12-23; 7:12; 9:3-5; 11:1-5, 12-22, 25-32; 13:9, 12-14; 14:1, 21; 15:1, 8-12).

 Thus, in the seventh chapter, Paul rehearsed with them how he also had been misled by his misunderstanding of the true nature of the Mosaic Law (7:8-12), even condemning to prison and death those with whom he disagreed.
 For the interested reader we have set forth this exposition of the seventh chapter of ROMANS in more detail in the Study, No Condemnation.

 Paul was endeavoring to lift their aspirations up from the petty affairs of this earthly existence to the future glory of that heavenly hope by encouraging them to view their fellow believers not from an earthly perspective but from an heavenly perspective, not after the flesh but after the spirit (verses 12-13).
-Thus, if they were to be adopted as GOD's sons, then they all, Jews and Gentiles, were destined to be heirs of GOD and even joint heirs with Christ (verses 16-17).
+Thus, if they were to be adopted as GOD's sons, then they all, Jews and Gentiles, were destined to be heirs of GOD and even joint-heirs with Christ (verses 16-17).